 These can be more challenging to recover than economic damages.
 To prove you suffered from emotional harm, you may have to undergo an official examination from an expert who may also testify at trial on your behalf.

 In particularly egregious employer retaliation lawsuits, employees may be able to recover punitive damages.
-These intend to punish the company for acting with:
+These intend to punish the company for acting with the following:

 - Malice